 If you are receiving treatment for a serious medical condition, such as cancer, that may permanently damage your testes and their ability to produce sperm, you may wish to store your sperm at Repromed.
 Sperm can be frozen and stored in liquid nitrogen at -196 degrees centigrade.
-Due to the potential high risk of damage to your sperm, immediate sperm storage prior to starting your cancer treatment, may represent a ‘once in a lifetime’ opportunity to give you the possibility of future parenthood.

 If you already have a life partner, it is possible for you to go through IVF treatment and freeze your embryos which are produced using your eggs and your partner’s sperm.
 The advantage of embryo freezing is that it is a well established procedure, and hundreds of thousands of babies have been born from frozen embryos.
 The success rate of using frozen embryos is similar to that of using fresh embryos.